DoorDash Peak Hours 2026: Best Times to Dash Explained

 Is it worth DoorDashing on Sundays?

 Yes, especially during NFL season.
 Sunday dinner rush (5pm-8pm) is strong year-round, and Sunday 11am-2pm becomes a top window during football season as fans order during games.
-Sunday afternoons and evenings after 9pm are the slow spots.

 Should I DoorDash in the rain?